deanlie/ReopenAndRisk/README.md

 Branch Per100_Cases_And_Mortality:
   Accomplished:
   * Change Cases and Deaths tabs to New Cases and New Deaths resp;
+  * Add Total Cases and Total Deaths tabs with content duplicating New<resp> tabs
+  * There are now tests newCasesTest, newDeathsTest, totalCasesTest, totalDeathsTest
+  * Changed text on those four tabs

   To Do:
-  * Add Total Cases and Total Deaths tabs with content duplicating New<resp> tabs
-  * Change text on those four tabs
   * show numbers per 100K population in last day in the graphs on those four tabs.
+    That's what the graph labels say, but it's a lie.
+I need to get the right data and process it properly.